russeldri/condensation-examples/README.md

 #### cftemplates/amzlinux.template.hbs
 Uses [particles-ec2](https://github.com/kmcgrath/particles-ec2) to
-populate a Mapping of regions to AMI for a Amazon supported build.
+populate a Mapping of regions to AMI for a Amazon supported builds.